michaelflppv/bohnenspiel/README.md

 #### REST API Integration

-The AI must use the REST interface provided at [Bohnenspiel API Documentation](http://bohnenspiel.informatik.uni-mannheim.de/).
+The AI must use the REST interface provided at [State API Documentation](http://bohnenspiel.informatik.uni-mannheim.de/).
 This interface allows the AI to play against the reference AI and other players.

 - **Java Integration**:
   - A basic random AI is available in the [Main.java](http://bohnenspiel.informatik.uni-mannheim.de/doc/index) class.
 This class can be used to connect the custom AI to the game interface.